Click here for Field Meeting Health & Safety Information

 On the upland, the farm’s two coralline crag pits were previously used as dumps and filled with rubbish, but have since hosted barn owls, little owls and sand martins, as well as rare flora, including one of the only recorded sites in East Suffolk of tall broomrape (orobanche elatior).
 The geology is unique to the Suffolk coast and a triple SSSI.

 Grazed meadows on the farm have been rich in orchids (southern marsh, bee, pyramid and one record of green-winged), fungi and dragonfly species, but much of the upland remains in commercial cropping.
 Paul’s son, Jack, is in the early stages of a program of natural regeneration, beginning with a thirty-acre field taken out of cropping in 2023.
-This and several other sites will be the focus of the day’s recording.
+This site and several others will be the focus of the day’s recording.

 Field Meeting: College Farm, Creeting St. Mary